huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [All greatness comes good character.
 And that character isn’t formed out of smart people.
 It’s formed from people who suffered.](https://www.youtube.com/watch?v=vOvQSqY7Jgc)

 [Pain is inevitable.
-Suffering is optional.](https://www.youtube.com/shorts/ZWVecJO7g0c) You are the cause of your own suffering.
+Suffering is optional.](https://www.youtube.com/shorts/ZWVecJO7g0c) If you don't feel pain, you haven't been hurt.
+You are the cause of your own suffering.
 [If you are suffering, it is because you are asleep.](https://www.goodreads.com/book/show/94318.Awareness) Wake up!

 [Live as if today is your last day on Earth.
 Learn as if you were to live forever.](https://www.goodreads.com/quotes/2253-live-as-if-you-were-to-die-tomorrow-learn-as)